2025 Solar Incentives Guide for West Point, MS - Tax Credits & Rebates

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
+Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local West Point solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local West Point solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives